grafana/grafana-infinity-datasource/docs/provisioning.md

 ## More examples

 For more examples of provisioning such as `oauth2`, etc, use provisioning section of the infinity datasource config.
 You will be able to generate provisioning file by manually configuring the datasource.

+## Generate provisioning yaml file

+Once can manually configure the datasource and verified it is working, you can generate the provisioning yaml file from the datasource config page itself.
+Look for `Provisioning Script` button at the bottom of the config page inside **more** section.